kohenkatz/unifi-pfsense/README.md

 Requirements
 ------------

-- pfSense 2.1.5
+- pfSense 2.2 BETA

-The project has not yet been tested on the 2.2 branch.
+The *will not work* on any version of pfSense older than 2.2.

 Dependencies (installed automatically)
 --------------------------------------